Footedness: Ball games

 In association football, the ball is predominantly struck by the foot.
 Footedness may refer to the foot a player uses to kick with the greatest force and skill.
 Most people are right-footed, kicking with the right leg.
-Capable left-footed footballers are rare and therefore quite sought after.
+Capable left-footed players are rare and therefore quite sought after.
 As rare are "two-footed" players, who are equally capable with both feet.
 Such players make up only one sixth of players in the top professional leagues in Europe.
-Two-footedness can be learnt, a notable case being England international Tom Finney, but can only be properly developed in the early years.
+Two-footedness can be learned, a notable case being England international Tom Finney, but can only be properly developed in the early years.
 In Australian Rules Football, several players are equally adept at using both feet to kick the ball, such as Sam Mitchell and Charles Bushnell (footballer, retired).

 In basketball, it is common for right-handed athletes to have a dominant left leg which they would use when jumping to complete a right-hand layup.
 Hence, left-handed basketball players tend to use their right leg more as they finish a left handed layup (although both right- and left-handed players are usually able to use both hands when finishing near the basket).

 In the National Football League (NFL) placekickers and punters who kick with their left leg are a relative rarity.
 As of the 2023 NFL season, only four of the league's 32 punters were left-footed.
 The apparent advantage to punting with the left foot is that, because it is not as common, return specialists are not as experienced handling the ball spinning in the opposite direction.
 Left-footed placekickers are similarly uncommon.